The Insiders Guide to French Wine Gifts for the Holidays

 PASS THE PORT: But life does not end with the dessert course!
 An original and welcome gift would be a bottle of Port wine.

-• You will be concluding dinner after the dessert course with great style, with a gift of Port wine, perhaps a Dow Late Bottled Vintage (LBV) for $17.
+• You will be concluding dinner after the dessert course with great style, with a gift of Port wine, perhaps a Dow Late Bottled Vintage (LBV).